-The embodied CO2 of dense concrete masonry products is estimated as 84Kg CO2/tonne.
+The embodied CO2 of dense concrete masonry products is estimated as 154Kg CO2/tonne (cradle to gate).
 With their low cement content, use of cement replacements, natural exothermic curing regime, and ability to be recycled, Marshalls bricks are environmentally friendly.
-Clay bricks by comparison have an embodied carbon content of 244Kg CO2/tonne (quarry to site), three times that of concrete.
-(Data derived from the Concrete Centre and Brick Development Association publications).
+Clay bricks by comparison have an embodied carbon content of 213Kg CO2/tonne (cradle to gate).
+Comparative data derived from the Brick Development Association publications.